By Stephanie Spillmann 2/28/17

-We had decided not to stay in Colorado for her surgery.
-Too many details to tell, but the guy who wrote textbooks about pediatric brain surgery was in Alabama…that’s where we headed.
-We contacted him one day before he scheduled his last consultation and surgery before a 3-week vacation.
+We decided not to stay in Colorado for her surgery.
+Too many details to tell, but the surgeon who wrote textbooks about pediatric brain surgery was in Alabama…he was the one.
+He happened to be in Birmingham where my entire extended family lives.
+We had a place to stay for three weeks.

 On one of our flights, we were greeted by a lovely blonde flight attendant who came right up and gave my daughter a goodie bag with her name on it.
 She then handed me a note and gave me a hug.
 It said that she had moved to Alabama to be closer to the surgeon we were headed to see.
 Her son had a chronic brain condition, and Dr. Oakes was simply the best there was.

 That one can never be explained away.
 Miracle number five.
 Of all the flights in the world, and all of the flight attendants.
 Who on earth told them about us?

 The last leg of our journey was not so encouraging.
 I have flown all of my life with parents who worked with the airlines for decades.
 We had been re-routed with a small plane due to bad weather.
 The weather was still awful when we headed from Missouri to Alabama in that 25-seater.

 I have never been so scared in my life.
 My sick little one slept through the whole thing, thank God.
 And my two-year-old thought the white-knuckle turbulence was tons of fun and laughed and squealed the whole time.
 We made it back to earth.
 Miracle number six.

 The day before the procedure, my mom asked Julia what special toy would make her feel brave for the surgery.
 She asked for “Littlefoot,” from The Land Before Time movie.
 Not only that, but his head had to be turned to the side, just so.